Hazelnut Energy Balls

 • Almond butter.
 You’ll need just a little almond butter to add some creaminess to the recipe.
 You can also use tahini, cashew butter, sunflower seed butter or peanut butter.

-Start by soaking the dates.
-Add them to a bowl, cover with hot water and soak for 15-20 minutes.
-If you leave them a bit longer, that’s totally fine.
+Step 1: If your dates are dry or hard, start by soaking them.
+Add them to a bowl, cover with hot water and soak for 10-15 minutes.

 Drain them well before using them in the recipe.
 Totally fine to add them to the food processor wet though.
 No need to dry them, just drain off the excess water.